 1. Established in 1996, Asbury Solomons is a waterfront, continuing care retirement community that offers a vibrant retirement lifestyle paired with a secure plan for the future.
 It is the only accredited CCRC in Southern Maryland.

-2. Asbury Solomons is part of Asbury, the 15th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
+2. Asbury Solomons is part of Asbury, the 16th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
 In 2017, Asbury held $125.6 million in reserves and posted net operating revenues of $226 million.

 3. More than 450 people age 60-plus reside here.